Designing High-Converting Funnels for Property and Travel Services

 Measuring What Actually Matters

-Designing for Real Behavior, Not Ideal Scenarios
+Designing for Real Behaviour, Not Ideal Scenarios

-One last thing.
-Don’t assume logic drives decisions.
+One last thing: don’t assume logic drives decisions.
 Emotion does.
 Always has.

 And if a funnel doesn’t make someone feel something, it’s probably not going to convert.